reveal/revealjs.com/src/config.md

   // - true:   All iframes with data-src will be loaded when within the viewDistance
   // - false:  All iframes with data-src will be loaded only when visible
   preloadIframes: null,

+  // Prevent iframes from stealing keyboard focus.
+Set to false to allow
+  // embedded iframes to capture keyboard input.
+  preventIframeAutoFocus: true,

   // Can be used to globally disable auto-animation
   autoAnimate: true,